Skip to main content

 How can the sales tax revenues be used?

-(4) the maintenance or improvement of libraries, museums, parks, or other recreational facilities; or
+3. Maintenance or improvement of libraries, museums, parks, or other recreational facilities

 Who can vote on this district referendum?

-Only those registered voters who live in the district boundaries.
+Only registered voters who live within the district boundaries.

 What are the district boundaries?

-The district is county-wide in rural unincorporated areas except for those areas that are within territories of any one of the 17 cities, towns, or villages within the county.
-Those living with in the cities of Brownsville, Harlingen, San Benito, Los Fresnos, La Feria, Port Isabel, Ranch Viejo, City of South Padre Island, Laguna Vista, Bayview, Combes, Primera, Santa Rosa, Los Indios, Rio Hondo, Rangerville, Palm Valley and Indian Lake cannot vote on the measure.
+Brownsville, Harlingen, San Benito, Los Fresnos, La Feria, Port Isabel, Rancho Viejo, South Padre Island, Laguna Vista, Bayview, Combes, Primera, Santa Rosa, Los Indios, Rio Hondo, Rangerville, Palm Valley, and Indian Lake.

-What is the amount of the estimated eligible sales within the district?
+What is the estimated eligible sales within the district?

 Cameron County